Alex-q-z/alex-q-z.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I am currently a second-year undergraduate student studying Mathematics and Computer Science at the University of Chicago.
+I am passionate about coding and exploring open questions in the field of computer science, especially networked systems at the moment.
+I plan to pursue a PhD in computer science upon graduation of college.

 ## News
 **[May 2020]** Our DDS paper is accepted and is to appear in SIGCOMM 2020!

 **[Feb 2020]** DDS paper submitted for SIGCOMM 2020!

-**[Oct 2019]** I start to work with Prof. Junchen Jiang at UChicago CS as an undergraduate research assistant on networked systems and machine learning.
+**[Oct 2019]** I start to work with Prof. Junchen Jiang at UChicago CS as an undergraduate research assistant on networked systems and video analytics.

 **[Jun 2019]** This summer I'll be a student researcher at Argonne National Laboratory, working with Dr. Mark Hereld at the Mathematics and Computer Science (MCS) Division.

+## Publications
+To be updated.

 ## Coursework @UChicago
 ### Mathematics and Statistics